scottjoyner/LifeLine/README.md

 # LifeLine
-This is an open source project that aims to produce a wrapper for all the commands you would need to develop.
+This is a c project that makes my cutstom terminl with a few key improvements to my workflow feel free to copy the files or make your own!